EarlGlynn/CharacterCount/README.md

 gcc charcnt2.c legible.h -ocharcnt2
 ```

+The *sizes.c* program shows how to verify 32- and 64-bit integers, signed or unsigned, can be correctly displayed.

 **Linux**

 **charcnt** is quite old, but it still compiles with the make file in CentOS: